- Price: 290 USD (Confirmed)

 Both of which are connected by a copper heat pipe to allow a faster and more homogenous heat transfer.

 In addition, the VRM cooling block now features a double contact design offering both the motherboard chokes and power stages a direct thermal-padded contact, allowing a higher heat dissipation ratio.

 It shows impressively wide walls which will help conducting more heat towards the radiating roof.

 But I specially like the fact that the entire IO roof is in fact made of aluminum and provides an extended radiating solution to this muscled-up VRM!

 Finally, I want to note the double-contact design introduced by ASUS on B550 powered motherboards.

 A simple, inexpensive, but effective solution!

 Our board can support up-to 4 PCIe 4.0 M.2 SSDs, meaning that every M.2 SSD sticks can swap upto 64 Gbs worth of data individually.

-Obviously this will produce quite a bit of heat, and ASUS had the same thermal obsession it showed on this board VRM.
+Obviously this will produce quite a bit of heat, and Gigabyte had the same thermal obsession it showed on this board VRM.

 Both of our M.2 SSDs heat-shield are absolutely massive.